beastbytes/yii-tracy/README.md

 * showBar (bool) Whether to display debug bar in _**development mode**_.
 * token (string) The secret token for enabling _**development mode**_ for IP addresses.
 See _mode_.

+_**Note**_: A panel must be configured in `panelConfig` and listed in `panels` to be enabled.

 Set the required configuration parameters in the application `params-web` configuration file.

+## Internationalisation
+Yii Tracy supports internationalisation of tabs and panels.
+To ensure that this works as expected an implementation of `Yiisoft\Translator\TranslatorInteface` must be present in application views.

 ## Disable Yii Debug
 Yii Tracy uses components of Yii Debug; to ensure Yii Tracy operates correctly, it is necessary to disable Yii Debug.